OpenUpSA/crime-stats-demystifed/README.md

 ### Add-ons and development

 Want to contribute?
-Have an idea for improvement?
+Have an idea for alternative applications or extensions?
 Great!
 Get in touch.

 License